Kimpo79/react-playground/README.md

 ## My React Playground

-Just a random project trying out Hooks, Context API
+Just a random project trying out CRUD behaviour with Hooks and Context API

-and no classes...
+and no classes 😮